 OTD 516 Teaching, Learning, and Change

 Students discover learning theory and change theory at the foundation of occupational therapy's longstanding use of education as an intervention.
-Students create theory- and research-driven education plans that are centered on occupation for patients, clients, fieldwork students, academic students, and the public.
-2 Credits
+Students create theory- and research-driven education plans that are centered on occupations for patients, clients, fieldwork students, academic students, and the public.
+2 credits

 OTD 517 Enabling Occupation Skills III